 Should you buy winter tires?
 The answer primarily depends on where you live.
-If you're living in a more snow-prone location, particularly with hilly terrain, winter tires are a no-brainer.
-Outside of that rare demographic, you should be able to get by just fine without them as long as you reduce your speed when snow and ice are a threat.
+In many northern-latitude locations such as Canada, winter tire use could be mandated by law.
+Even where they aren't required, winter tires are a no-brainer if you're in a more snow-prone location, particularly one with hilly terrain.
+Outside of those demographics, you should be able to get by just fine without them as long as you reduce your speed when snow and ice are a threat.
 Even the tire manufacturers agree - they don't stock winter tires in most places, nor do they attempt to market them outside of the snowiest regions.
 Driving at a safe speed for the conditions for those few days out of the year that the roads are icy (or better yet, staying home or postponing your travel) is an adequate strategy for dealing with the occasional winter weather event.
 If you are driving too fast for the conditions, winter tires will only slightly decrease your chances of losing control.

 Educational Winter Driving Videos - Watch for Free:

 Home | Risk | Stats | Accident Video | Icy Bridges | Tips | Warning Signs | If You Slide | If You Wreck